-Do not reuse or "top off" old solution left in your lens case since solution reuse reduces effective lens disinfection and could lead to severe infection, vision loss or blindness.
+Do not reuse or "top off" old solution left in your lens case since solution reuse reduces effective lens disinfection and could lead to severe infection, vision loss or blindness b.
+Rub and Rinse Time Instruction for Use:

 "Topping-Off" is the addition of fresh solution to solution that has been sitting in your case.